Does Quitting Weed affect your Sleep? Insomnia Withdrawal Effects

 - Pre-existing tendencies towards depression or anxiety

-Why does quitting weed mess with your sleep?
+Why does quitting weed mess with your sleeping pattern?

 The most obvious way is anxiety triggered by the general withdrawal process.
 This makes sleeping difficult, which in turn makes insomnia more likely.
 Another big problem is that the THC in weed interferes with normal sleep patterns, causing users to actually get too relaxed while sleeping.
 No wonder so many people make strong associations between smoking weed and good sleep, or find they have problems getting to sleep after quitting.